 Warriors miss all five 3-point tries in first half before Buddy Hield connects early in third

-SAN FRANCISCO (AP) — With the NBA all-time 3-point leader Stephen Curry relegated to cheering while sidelined by a hamstring injury and sporting a gray sweatsuit on the bench, the Golden State Warriors struggled to establish their long-range game Saturday night.
+SAN FRANCISCO (AP) — With the NBA all-time 3-point leader Stephen Curry relegated to cheering while sidelined by a hamstring injury and sporting a gray sweatsuit on the bench, the Golden State Warriors struggled to establish their long-range game in a 102-97 Game 3 loss to the Minnesota Timberwolves on Saturday night.

 They didn’t make a shot from deep in the first half, but led 42-40 anyway.

+Golden State made 6 of 11 3s in the third quarter to go ahead 73-69 and finished 10 for 23 from deep.

+“It’s hard to generate 3s, you have to gain an advantage and get rotations.
+It’s hard for us to do without Steph, without our point guard and pick-and-rolls,” coach Steve Kerr said.
+“Jimmy (Butler) is obviously creating plenty, it’s different.
+It’s not the same level of stretching the defense out like Steph does.
+So we’ve got to try to find ways to score more, to try to generate more shots.”

-Going without a 3-pointer in the first half, it marked the first time the Warriors hadn’t hit at least one 3 in any half of a playoff game since the second half of a 112-99 loss in Game 2 of the first round against Dallas in 2007.
+It marked the first time the Warriors didn’t hit at least one 3 in any half of a playoff game since the second half of a 112-99 loss in Game 2 of the first round against Dallas in 2007.
 The Warriors finished 4 for 20 in that one.

 It was also the first time they went without a 3 in a first half of a playoff game in the play-by-play era, since 1997.
 Two other teams this postseason have been held without a 3 in the first half — Minnesota in Game 1 of this series and the Boston Celtics in Game 5 of their first-round win against Orlando.
 No team had done so the previous six postseasons.